spikying/chptr/README.md

   $ chptr add [NAME] [NUMBER]

 ARGUMENTS
-  NAME    name of chapter file(s) to add
+  NAME    name of chapter to add

   NUMBER  force this number to be used, if available.
 If this argument is given, the `atnumbered` flag is ignored.
           AtNumbering will be determined by the presence or absence of @ sign.